malteschoen/pttModelStudies/README.md

 ## Appendix 1: The interaction between $\epsilon$ and $\lambda$
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>

+Traditionally, the inverse of the relaxation time lambda has been interpreted as 'a critical deformation rate at which interesting things happen'.
+These interesting things are:
+- For a plot of steady-state shear viscosity over shear rate, the inverse of the relaxation time lambda (or B, if a Carreau-style model is employed) sits right between the (first) Newtonian plateau region and the shear-thinning region.
+If extrapolations from both regions are made (which are straight lines in the log-log plot yet follow power-law equations), the intersection point is at the inverse of lambda.
+- For a plot of steady-state elongational viscosity over elongation rate, the inverse of the relaxation time lambda signifies the global maximum of the elongational viscosity.

+Chapter 3 neatly illustrates this effect.

+If you now observe the results of chapter 4 instead, you will note that smaller value of epsilon appears to shift the curve towards higher deformation rates.
+In effect, the critical deformation rate is shifted.
+This effect can be expressed (and corrected for) using the following formula:

+$ \dot{\gamma}_{interesting} = \dot{\epsilon}_{interesting} = \frac{1}{\lambda\sqrt{\epsilon}}$

+I recall at least one paper also applying this correction in discussing a curve of viscosity over deformation rate, yet cannot seem to recover that paper.
+It will be added in due time.

+For the moment, I refer to [3](https://doi.org/10.1017/S002211209900453X), who use a dimensionless group of
+$De \sqrt{\epsilon} = \lambda \frac{U}{H} \sqrt{\epsilon} = \lambda \dot{\gamma}\sqrt{\epsilon}$

+which can be recast to this:

+$\gamma_{interesting} = \frac{1}{\lambda\sqrt{\epsilon}}$

+For a scientist interested in intuiting and comparing the PTT model or an engineer tasked with relating model parameters to existing data, I leave the note that you should consider the 'real relaxation time' of a PTT fluid to be $lambda\sqrt{\epsilon}$.
+This 'real relaxation time' can be meaningfully compared to relaxation times found in measurements and other data.
 </details>

 ## Appendix 2: ToDos
 <details>